Backpacking in Haiti

 We spent a night in Furcy, which is only 30 miles Southeast of the city but worlds away from the hustle and bustle.

 Jacmel, also known as the arts capital of Haiti, was the city I was looking most forward to.
 Renowned for its colonial architecture and beaches, it seemed like the perfect place to spend a few days relaxing while also feeding my newest obsession of buying foreign art (and then putting it in my closet because I have no space).
 We splurged on a room at the iconic Florentine hotel ($60/night), less in the spirit of treating ourselves and more because there were so few options.
 Upon checking in we promptly met a group of Haitian expats who were also visiting and quickly offered themselves up as tour guides.
 Basically this meant we got to tag along to their pool parties and join them for dinner at their family villas.
 Okay, maybe not the most authentic experience but I’m not one to complain about such things.

 The exception was the day Alejandra and I spent exploring Bassin-Bleu, a series of beautiful waterfalls.
-Though the hike to the falls is quite short, we hired a guide anyway to watch our belongings while we swam and also be our Instagram photographer.
-Money well spent.
+Though the hike to the falls is quite short, we hired a guide anyway to be our Instagram photohrapherallet watch our belongings while we swam.
 The water was so perfect and blue it was almost unnatural.
 Ale and I cliff-jumped and swam until our fingers and toes shriveled, and even then we had to drag ourselves away.

 You know what wasn’t a vacation?
 Getting to Île-à-Vache.
 First, one must get to Les Cayes, which is not connected to Jacmel by public transport, a fact I wasn’t aware of until I was already in Jacmel.
 We wanted to avoid backtracking all the way to Port-au-Prince – the closest city with public transport to Les Cayes – so we gambled and tried our luck hitchhiking.
 While hitchhiking can be dangerous and you should never do it alone, Alejandra and I were in an air-conditioned car within minutes of sticking our thumbs out.
 We missed the last boat out of Les Cayes at 1:00 pm and were forced to spend the night there.
 I don’t have much to say about Les Cayes other than the beach isn’t nice but they do a mean fried conch.
-The following morning we took a motorbike to a dock then another motorbike to the correct dock where we were swooped up and carried by strong men partway through the water (this is a real job guys, they don’t just do it for the tourists) to a tiny wooden canoe that took us to an only slightly larger motorboat.
+The following morning we took a motorbike to a dock then another motorbike to the correct dock where we were swooped up and carried by strong men partway through the water (please note that this is a real job, not just something done for tourists) to a tiny wooden canoe that took us to an only slightly larger motorboat.
 And we were on our way!